firelzrd/adios/README.md

 4. Load the kernel module: `sudo insmod adios.ko`
 5. To activate the ADIOS I/O scheduler for a block device, please check your Linux documentation.
 Usually, it can be done via `echo adios | sudo tee /sys/block/<device_name>/queue/scheduler`

-## Current Status

-ADIOS is under active development and is considered experimental.
-Performance and tunables are still under investigation.

 ## Future Work
 * More elaborate performance tests and comparison against other schedulers will be conducted.
 * Find better default values for sysfs tunables.